ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/README.md

 This guide has been written for the:

 * **Maintainer** who wants to improve the security posture for one or more GitHub repositories or GitLab projects they support.
-* **Open Source Program Office (OSPO)** who is typically responsible for multiple GitHub organizations or GitLab groups.
+* **Open Source Program Office (OSPO)** (or a team that plays a similar role) who is typically responsible for multiple GitHub organizations or GitLab groups.
 * **Operations** team tasked with applying policies as part of their work managing assets on these platforms.

 ## Recommendations